dev-mohamed77/Fiverr-Backend/README.md

 ## Features:
   - User authentication using JWT and authorization.
   - API features added to GET methods to get ordered data.
+  - It contains a chat between user and the seller

 ## Contact me:
   - Email: developer.mohamed55@gmail.com